© Crown copyright 2021

 - staining and microscopy of heat-fixed or chemically-fixed smears

-Manual centrifugation of specimens with infectious potential must be performed using sealed centrifuge rotors or sample cups.
-Rotors or cups should be loaded and unloaded in a MSC.
+Centrifugation of specimens with infectious potential must be performed using sealed centrifuge rotors or sample cups which are loaded and unloaded in a MSC.

 7. Movement of samples within the laboratory

-Specimen containers and vials should be decontaminated using a disinfectant with proven activity against enveloped viruses, prior to their removal from the MSC in CL3.
-Care should be taken to avoid accidental contamination of the exterior surfaces of all vessels and containers, regardless of containment level.
+External surfaces of specimen containers and vials must be decontaminated using a disinfectant with proven activity against enveloped viruses, prior to their removal from the MSC in CL3.
+Take care to avoid accidental contamination of the exterior surfaces of all vessels and containers, regardless of containment level.

 8. Packaging and transport of samples

-Final packaging of potentially infectious specimens (for example, to send to a reference laboratory) may be performed at CL2, as long as the specimens are already contained within a sealed and decontaminated primary container.
-All potentially infectious samples must be transported in accordance with Category B transportation regulations, except for cultured samples for research or calibration which should be transported in accordance with Category A transportation regulations.
+Final packaging of potentially infectious specimens (for example, to send to a reference laboratory) may be performed at CL2 if the specimens are already contained within a sealed and decontaminated primary container.
+Cultured samples for research or calibration must be transported in accordance with Category A transportation regulations.
+All potentially infectious samples must be transported in accordance with Category B transportation regulations (UN3373).

 |Cultured samples for research or calibration||Category A||None||Mandatory ADR approved Category A courier|